 - You have to remember to light it and more importantly to blow it out.
 Timing is everything and parents of small children can’t be expected to have it all the time.
 Hence we went from the 2nd December to the 14th all in one go leading to no candle lighting for nearly two weeks and a very disappointed little boy.

-- For small children there is limited mileage in a candle.
-They don’t care about the aesthetics and taking time out to quietly relax whilst it burns is not high priority.
+- For small children, there is limited mileage in a candle.
+They don’t care about the aesthetics and taking time out to quietly relax whilst it burns is not a high priority.

 Shop bought Gift-a-day Advent Calendars

 Lego produced their gift-a-day advent calendar back in 1998 and since then the idea has been picked up and re-used by numerous other companies.
 Now you really can find something to suit everyone – we’ve collected our favourites here.

 Self-fill calendars are available from a wide range of places.
 Amazon has a huge range of “ready to go” ones whilst Hobbycraft have some that the children (or you, if they are too little) can decorate at home.
 They may cost a bit but can be used every year and become family treasures.

 You can also find kits to make advent calendars yourself in most craft shops and haberdashery stores.
 Our favourite DIY option is a line of socks pegged onto a piece of ribbon (you can even buy numbered pegs).
 The kids got new socks as well as the gifts hidden in them that year!
 Alternatively having one small box that is restocked every day is also an option.
 The counting down can be done on a piece of paper on the wall.